When a Documentary Says “This Is Shackleton’s Voice” — But It Isn’t

 What you hear is a modern reconstruction, not archival audio.

-That distinction is subtle — but crucial.
+That distinction is subtle but crucial.

 Why the End-Credit Disclosure Isn’t Enough

-Had the documentary said, on screen:
+Had the documentary stated, on screen:

 “Voice recreated using AI from historical sources”